Program Educational Objectives

 Graduates from the Software Engineering program at SHSU are expected to attain or achieve the following Program Educational Objectives within five years of graduation.

 - Our graduates should have a successful, long-lived, software engineering-based career path and/or progress toward an advanced degree.

-- Our graduates should communicate effectively, fill leadership roles, become effective collaborators, and strongly encourage and support diversity and inclusiveness in their teams/organizations.
+- Our graduates should communicate effectively, fill leadership roles, and become effective collaborators.

 - Our graduates should actively engage in lifelong learning and professional development to remain relevant in Software Engineering.

 The student outcomes reflect what students are expected to know and be able to do by the time of graduation.
 These include the skills, knowledge, and behaviors that students acquire as they progress through the Software Engineering program at SHSU.
 The specific outcomes for the Software Engineering Program are:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.